gardener-community/hackathon/README.md

 ## Future Hackathons

-The next Hackathon is proposed to be held early 2024 but not decided yet.
+The next Hackathon is proposed to be held end of 2024 but not decided yet.